 “Where you are captive, and they roam free”

 Hello Bend!
 The Wildlife Safari is a world-renown haven for hundreds of animals from all over the globe.
 If you’re a Central Oregon parent of kids who LOVE animals, you’ve most likely heard of it, but shuddered as you imagined the 9 hour round-trip drive time commitment to get there.
-As the stay at home orders had us cooped up and slowly losing our minds (and the amazing concept of the safari that includes the idea of a “drive-through” zoo instead of a walk-through, making it COVID safety protocol compliant), we decided to do it!
+Last year, right as the stay at home orders had us cooped up and slowly losing our minds, we decided to do it!
 Here is an overview of our adventure–we had the BEST time, and turned it into an adventure for the memory books!
 Not knowing what to expect along the way, or even when we got there for that matter, we kept open minds and had an awesome time.
-With the kids out of school for the summer officially, we wanted to highlight the Wildlife Safari on the blog and share our experience so you can add it to your list of summer excursions!
-Not only that, but we’ve teamed up with the Wildlife Safari to host a ticket giveaway for a few families of our lucky readers!
-Details are outlined at the end of this post–stay tuned!
+With summer right around the corner, spring break coming up, and the kids anxious for a change of scenery, we recommend the safari!
+Add it to your list of summer excursions or plan for an epic spring break road trip!

 Check out their education promotions, summer camps, and Junior Zoo Keeper programs here!

 There are many things to do at the Wildlife Safari, in addition to the drive through park.
-Check out their park “Today” Page to get updates on current events and COVID closures.
-The Always Free Safari Village is open daily (outside of COVID closures) and features a botanical wonderland, animal exhibits including cheetahs, alligators, cougars & more, keeper talks throughout the day, a children’s petting zoo and more, all for free!
+Check out their park “Today” Page to get updates on current events.
+The Always Free Safari Village is open daily and features a botanical wonderland, animal exhibits including cheetahs, alligators, cougars & more, keeper talks throughout the day, a children’s petting zoo and more, all for free!